Why do people fail in CAT?Sachin Bagi

 Giving too many mocks without preparation

 This trend of giving too many mocks has developed recently, the students who are preparing for CAT read the success stories of the students who excel and try to imitate their strategy.
-The toppers who have excelled know what is their strengths and weaknesses and accordingly to that they give mocks CAT before exam.
-These students are thorough with their concepts and they just need mocks to maximize their score.
-Ideally a student give 10 to 20 mocks, these mocks should be given only after preparing all the concepts and topics.
+The toppers who have excelled know what is their strengths and weaknesses and accordingly, to that, they give mocks CAT before the exam.
+These students are through with their concepts and they just need mocks to maximize their score.
+Ideally, a student gives 10 to 20 mocks, these mocks should be given only after preparing all the concepts and topics.
 Just giving mocks with completing syllabus will simply waste your time and low score will demotivate you.
 Hence to avoid this mistake, the student should figure out what is his preparation status and should decide on the number of mocks CAT to give.
 The learning from the mock should be used to improve your weak areas.

 Also Refer: Mock Tests

-Overconfidence is a biggest killer which leads to terrible performance and low percentile.
-Most of the students think that they are way better than others and think that the exam will be a cake walk to him or her.
+Overconfidence is the biggest killer which leads to terrible performance and low percentile.
+Most of the students think that they are way better than others and think that the exam will be a cakewalk to him or her.
 A student should not have this attitude during preparation and while attempting the CAT exam.
 A student should attempt his exam confidently and without any stress to excel in it.

 Finally, don’t waste your time in the things that do not matter.
 Instead, concentrate on your CAT preparation, analyze your strengths and weaknesses and overcome your weaknesses.
 Analyze yourself on a regular basis and study in a planned manner and don’t take stress during the exams or during preparation.